 I am no longer a developer by trade, but I still try to keep my skills (reasonably) sharp.
 Software development is a tool-heavy hobby, and here’s what’s in my toolbox:

-I’m currently ramping up on Swift, which I’m really impressed by so far.
+I’m still ramping up on Swift, which I’m really impressed by so far.
 I wrote some Objective C back in college, and a couple more recent small iOS projects and am not a fan, so I’m very pleased to see Objective C have a modern successor; I'm pretty much just waiting for an interesting project to catch my eye to force me to learn it in earnest.

 Historically, I’ve worked with a number of languages.
 Some I really enjoyed (ColdFusion, Perl, Ruby) and some were torture (Z-80 Assembler, Cobol.)
 And, of course, pre-2000 I spent a lot of time sweating over C/C++ code.
 I had to do a little PHP to keep my (now retired) WordPress install humming along, but I do not consider myself even moderately proficient.